jamviking/project-methodology-template/docs/PROJECT-GUIDES/adr-process-guide.md

 Decisions must capture not just the "what" but the "why" - including the context, alternatives considered, and trade-offs made.

 ### 3. Living Documentation
-ADRs are living documents that evolve with the system and must be maintained throughout {{PROJECT_NAME}} lifecycle.
+ADRs are living documents that evolve with the system and must be maintained throughout the project lifecycle.

 ### 4. Process Integration
 ADR creation and management must be integrated into existing development workflows, not treated as separate overhead.